- The Amazon

 Ports of Call

 What to see in Brazil

-Brazil's attractions are equally divided between the urban and the natural, with the cultural delights of cities like Rio de Janeiro and Sao Paolo balancing the natural wonders of the Amazon and Pantanal rainforests and ensuring there's something to see and do in Brazil for just about anybody.
+Brazil's attractions are equally divided between the urban and the natural; with the cultural delights of cities like Rio de Janeiro and Sao Paulo, and the natural wonders of the Amazon and Pantanal rainforests, there's something to see and do in Brazil for just about anybody.

 Every year, thousands flock to the world-famous Carnival in Rio, when the entire city is awash in parties, parades, music and dancing.
 Rio also features the iconic Christ the Redeemer statue, which is one of the seven marvels of the modern world, and the architectural wonder Samba City.
 The mild climate of the major cities makes them an attractive destination all year round, with the coastal areas being even warmer and suited to year-round sunbathing.
 Brazil's major cities are known for their wild nightlife, with enough bars, clubs, dance halls, and parties to satisfy even the most hedonistic visitor.

 Brazil's beaches are just as famous, with several (Ipanema and Copacabana) immortalised in song.
 There are several well-known nude beaches, including one in the relaxed town of Pinho.
 The southern beaches, including Praia Do Rosa, offer big waves that attract top surfers from all over the world between April and November.
 There are also many popular scuba diving spots that boast beautiful coral reefs, volcanic islands, caves, and shipwrecks.